 5-904 5-905 Are all IDS at the contractor facility installed by UL-listed installers and so certified?
-5-904, 905 Has a UL 2050 CRZH certificate been issued?
+VALIDATION: 5-904, 905 Has a UL 2050 CRZH certificate been issued?
+VALIDATION:

-O. MARKINGS NISPOM REF: Question: YES NO N/A 4-200 4-201 Is all classified material, regardless of its physical form, marked properly?
-4-202, 203 Is all classified material conspicuously marked to show the name and address of the facility responsible for its preparation, the date of preparation and overall security markings?
-4-206 Are all portions of classified documents properly marked?
-4-207 Are subject line and title markings placed immediately following the item?
-4-202, 4-208 Are all additional markings applied to classified as required?
-4-210 Are special types of classified material marked as required?
+O. MAR KINGS NISPOM REF: Question: YES NO N/A 4-200 4-201 Is all classified material, regardless of its physical form, marked properly?
+VALIDATION: 4-202, 4-203 Is all classified material conspicuously marked to show the name and address of the contractor responsible for its preparation, the identity (by name and position or personal identifier) of the classifier, the source(s) for derivative classification the date of preparation, and overall security markings?
+VALIDATION: 4-206 Are all portions of documents containing classified information marked to show the highest level of classification, or that the portion is unclassified?
+VALIDATION: 4-207 Are subject and title markings placed immediately before the item?
+VALIDATION: 4-202, 4-208 Are all additional markings applied to classified information as required?
+VALIDATION: 4-210 Are special types of classified material marked as required?
+VALIDATION:

-Special types of classified material include: 1) files, folders or groups of documents; 2) E-mail and other electronic messages; 3) messages; 4) microforms; and 5) translations.
+Special types of classified material include: 1) files, folders, or groups of documents; 2) E-mail and other electronic messages; 3) messages; 4) microforms; and 5) translations.

 4-213 Are appropriate classification markings applied when the compilation of unclassified information requires protection?
-4-216 Are downgrading/declassification notations properly completed?
+VALIDATION: 4-217 Are downgrading/declassification notations properly completed?
+VALIDATION:

-Contractors must seek guidance from the GCA prior to taking any declassification action on material marked for automatic declassification.
+for automatic declassification.
 If approved by the GCA, all old classification markings shall be cancelled and new markings substituted whenever practical.
-[4-216a]
+[4-217a]

-5-203 When classified working papers are generated are they dated when created, marked with the overall classification and annotated "Working l Papers," and destroyed when no longer needed? ı
+When classified working papers are generated are they dated when VALIDATION: When classified working papers are generated are they dated when created, marked with the overall classification, annotated "Working Papers," and destroyed when no longer needed?
+VALIDATION: created, marked with the overall classification, annotated "Working Papers," and destroyed when no longer needed? created, marked with the overall classification, annotated "Working Papers," and destroyed when no longer needed?